ONSgeo/sdg-15-1-1/README.md

 3. A spatial join is conducted between this new geo-dataframe and woodland geo-dataframe.
 The resultant geo-dataframe contains information on how much total land there is within an administrative boundary, and how much forest cover there is within that same boundary.
 It also retains it's geometry column and can be plotted.

 4. ((area covered by woodland / total land area) *100) yields the forest area as a percentage of total land area.

+Full programatic calculation and methodology is found within `in sdg_15_1_1_src/sdg_15_1_1.py`.

 ### Outputs

+Currently available outputs include:

-- Forest area as a proportion of total land area for each specified land division, csv.
+- Forest area as a proportion of total land area for each specified land division (csv).
-- Choropeth map of forest area as a proportion of total land area, .jpeg.
+- Choropeth map of forest area as a proportion of total land area (jpeg).
 - Optional shapefile for further geospatial nalaysis.